 Scientists are working hard to develop effective treatments for cognitive aging and dementia.
 You can help!
 Support drug discovery through the Alzheimer's Drug Discovery Foundation.
 Advocate for research through USAgainstAlzheimers and other groups.
 Participate in clinical research -- patients with dementia can connect with trials at TrialMatch and at CureFinder.
 Even if you don’t have Alzheimer’s disease, you can help advance research by participating in the Cleveland Clinic's Healthy Brains, the Alzheimer’s Prevention Registry or the Brain Health Registry.

 Exercise may protect against brain aging and improve mental function.
-Avoid long periods of physical inactivity and engage in moderate-intensity aerobic exercise for at least 30 minutes duration, 3-5 days per week.
+Avoid long periods of physical inactivity and engage in moderate-intensity aerobic exercise for at least 30 minutes duration, 3 to 5 days per week.
 To get fit, track it!
 Here’s a LiveScience article and a New York Times blog post on different ways and devices to help you exercise and get your fitness on track.

 To stay connected with us, please provide your contact details below.
 We will share the latest Alzheimer's and related research news, along with information on our signature events.